Many of these injuries are preventable.

 RSI is a general term used to describe a primary cause of a condition.
 It can also indicate an aggravating factor of a pre-existing condition.
 It simply refers to the repeated use of particular muscle groups as causative and/or aggravating factors.

-Most often it is used to classify conditions related to computer work.
-It also includes most commonly writing with pen/pencil, activities involving prolonged periods of gripping, playing musical instruments, typing and mousing.
+Most often the term RSI is used to classify conditions related to computer work.
+It also includes conditions caused by writing with pen/pencil, prolonged periods of gripping and squeezing, playing musical instruments, typing and especially using a mouse.

 This then enables us to make recommendations regarding habits and to evaluate the nature and severity of the condition.